Hockenheim, 15 Jun 1969

 - Brabham BT23C (Graham McRae): The prototype BT23C was used at the end of the 1967 season by Jack Brabham and Frank Gardner and then sold to Frank Williams for Picko Troberg to drive, but not start, at Hockenheim in April 1968.
 It was then used briefly in F3 by Harry Stiller but wasn't seen again until October 1968 when Piers Courage took it over for the Albi F2 race, his regular BT23C/07 having been "sold to Tasmania" (Autosport 25 Oct 1968 p14).
 Then to Laurence Brownlie (Kelso, South Island, New Zealand), possibly leased by Williams, and raced in the 1969 Tasman series before returning to Europe for Graham McRae to drive in the 1969 F2 series, entered by Williams again.
 Last raced in July 1969, then advertised by Alan Grant (Winkfield Row, Berkshire) in August and reappeared in April 1970 when advertised by Bobby Howlings.
 Sold to Rodney Seow in Singapore but never raced.
 Traded together with Seow's Brabham BT9 to Mike Truter by 1980 and sold on to Brian Wilson (Australia) about 1983.
 Wilson imported the cars to Australia, had the BT23C restored and raced it in historic racing for more than 20 years.
 Sold to Chad Parrish (Sydney, NSW, Australia) early 2014.

 - Brabham BT23C (Don Godden): Early history unknown and possibly built for intended works team.
 Sold to Frank Lythgoe Racing in June 1968 for Peter Gethin to race in F2, replacing a Chevron B10.
 Reported to have gone to George Pitt in November 1968 but quickly found its way to John Whitmore and entered by Alan Mann Racing for Don Godden to drive in F2 in 1969, but his season was soon abandoned.
 Presumably the car advertised by Alan Mann Racing in 1970.
 Then unknown until raced by Maurice Ogier in sprints in 1972 when it had a Vegantune twin cam engine.
 Sold to Low Cost Racing at the end of 1972 and advertised by them in March 1973.
 Next seen when run by Vic Durman in Monosposto racing in 1974 and advertised from a London number at the end of that year.
 Advertised by Bobby Howlings' Cheshire Sports Cars in July 1976.
 To Dave Bishop (Suckley, Worcestershire) and raced in sprints later in 1976, and later in Monoposto in 1979 when it was loaned to Tim Cameron.
 Next seen when owned by Ian Webb of Northdown Racing (Ripley, Surrey) in 1982, and loaned to Mike Hartley for the Gates-Varley Monoposto Series.
 Then via Keith Norman (Slough, Berkshire) 1985, Hugo Studer (Berne, Switzerland) 1987, Sepp Mayer (Germany) 1997 and John Counsell (Coleby, Lincolnshire) 2005 to Andrew Fellowes (Benowa, Queensland, Australia) 2009.
-Sold by Fellowes to Gary Hancock April 2011 and raced by his son Damon from 2011 onwards
+Sold by Fellowes to Garry Hancock April 2011 and raced by his son Damon from 2011 onwards.

 - Brabham BT23C (Bill Ivy): New to Winkelmann Racing for Alan Rees to race in F2 in 1968 but also raced by Gerhard Mitter at Hockenheim in October.
 To Bill Ivey for 1969 and entered for him in F2 races by Paul Watson Racing Organisation (PWRO).
 To Brian Cullen (Limerick, County Limerick, Ireland) in August 1969 and he raced it in a F5000 race and in libre in 1969, in European F2 events in 1970, and at Bogotá in early 1971.
 Entered by Irish Racing Team for Lingard Goulding at Mondello Park in July 1971 and then maybe the BT23C raced by Ted Shanahan (Dublin) over the next two months and also possibly the BT23C raced by Roy Courtney (Lisburn, County Antrim, Northern Ireland) in local clubmans/club specials racing in 1972.
 To Harold McGarrity (Belfast) for 1973 and raced in Formula Ireland with a 1.6-litre Holbay engine.
 To Paddy Heron for 1974 and raced in clubmans and in Formula Atlantic.
 For sale from Glengormley in 1975 and entered by Belfast car dealer Noel Crymble for Chris Stanfield to race at Kirkistown a couple of times until the Holbay pushrod engine blew up.
 Next seen when bought from Ireland by Mark Raymont who still had it in the late 1980s with a Holbay engine and Hewland Mk 8 gearbox.
 Sold to Steve Worrad of Maverick Motorsport around 2002 and restored by him.
 For sale by Maverick in 2004 and sold the following year via the Bonhams auction at RAF Hendon to Joe Willenpart (Scheibbs, Austria).